Release Date: 2/22/2012

 The Bad: Memory cards are outrageously expensive, 3G is a rip-off from AT&T, battery doesn’t last too long, start and select buttons are poorly placed, lacking a lot in software and features

-It’s hard to believe that it has been 8 long years since the PSP came out, but its true.
+It’s hard to believe that it has been 8 long years since the PSP came out, but it’s true.
 Those long years gave us some of the best portable games ever made and the first true attempt at a portable console experience.
-Unfortunately the system was doomed from the start with proprietary disc media, no second analog nub, and a slew of other things, but the system was a powerhouse at the time and had a lot of potential.
+Unfortunately, the system was doomed from the start with proprietary disc media, no second analog nub, and a slew of other things, but the system was a powerhouse at the time and had a lot of potentials.
 The Vita is Sony’s second calling and it fixed all the issues of the PSP plus some, and one of those is noticeable as soon as you pull the shiny new device out of the box.

 A second analog stick.
 An honest-to-God stick and not a nub or pad.
 These things feel like they moved straight from the DualShock controller and just shrunk a little.
 They feel great, even in-game, and I couldn’t believe that the second stick was there it was like a wish came true from God himself!
 This opens up the Vita to a whole slew of games that couldn’t be done on the PSP just because of this one little piece of hardware.
 While playing Uncharted: Golden Abyss I actually forgot the second stick was there a few times because I’m so used to the single nub on the PSP.
 It may take some PSP vets some getting used to before truly adapting to it.
 The next big thing that Sony fixed was no disc media!
 Thank you very much!
 Those UMDs were irritating and sucked up precious battery life as well as limiting the memory size.
 Now we get nice little carts, like the DS, or you can download the game digitally via the PlayStation Store.